jspecify/jspecify/docs/docs/whether.md

 you [start using JSpecify annotations](using).

-Even if you are not currently using a nullness analyzer, applying JSpecify annotations can still provide benefits.
-The annotations are useful documentation to communicate your intent to users and future maintainers of your code.
-Additionally, projects that directly depend on your library will be able to run *their* nullness analyzers on it, and Kotlin code that imports your definitions will [also benefit](#kotlin).
-Finally, annotating your code will make the eventual process of applying nullness analysis to your codebase easier.
+Even if you are not currently using a nullness analyzer, applying JSpecify annotations can still provide benefits. * The annotations are useful documentation to communicate your intent to users and future maintainers of your code. * Additionally, projects that directly depend on your library will be able to run *their* nullness analyzers on it. * Finally, annotating your code will make the eventual process of applying nullness analysis to your codebase easier.

-In particular, if your project includes [Kotlin](#kotlin) code, or Kotlin users depend on your code, JSpecify annotations will improve the null-safety of Kotlin code using your Java library.
-New versions of the Kotlin compiler recognize and correctly interpret the annotations, so JSpecify annotated Java code will have correct nullness typing in Kotlin.
+In particular, if your project includes Kotlin code, or Kotlin users depend on your code, JSpecify annotations will improve the null-safety of Kotlin code using your Java library.
+New versions of the Kotlin compiler [recognize and correctly interpret](#kotlin) the annotations, so JSpecify annotated Java code will have correct nullness typing in Kotlin.

 ## Nullness checker support for JSpecify